noizwaves/pcfref-azure/docs/growing-the-pcf-installation-iteratively.md

 Instead, it started out highly manual, and automation was introduced where appropriate.
 This article describes how PCFRef Azure grew by outlining key technical milestones along the way.

+## The High Level Steps

+The installation grew in these high level steps:

+1. Manual install following the "Installing PCF on Azure Using Terraform" documentation using Ops Manager web UI
+1. Use `om` CLI to manage (capture, update, apply) configurations and apply changes
+1. Deployment of Control Plane
+1. Manually triggered configuring of BOSH Director via a pipeline
+1. Manually triggered configuring of PAS via a pipeline
+1. Manually triggered fetching of products via a pipeline
+1. Enhance pipelines with "passed" job dependencies and triggers

 ## Detailed History

 The installation grew in this way:

 1. Highly manual installation of `nonprod` using `terraform` CLI and Ops Manager web UI from a laptop
     - only 1 CLI tool used
     - local Terraform state